longxiangchen/codepath-prework/README.md

 The following **optional** features are implemented:

-* [ ] UI animations
+* [X] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [X] Slider to adjust tip percentage!
+- [X] Slider to adjust tip percentage
+- [X] Adjusted segmented control so the slider changes according to the selected segment
+- [X] Added a slider to adjust number of splits and implemented a split calculator (price per person)
+- [X] Changed UI fonts and added a simple animation to the tip slider when a segment is selected

 ## Video Walkthrough